CelianMonchy/urbanBirdAssemblages/README.md

 * **Output :** fifth round of filtered data (sampling + ebd) split by ecoregions (226).

 #### 5_Selection_UrbanNurban.R
-* **Input :** fifth round of filtered data from *4_Filtering_ScoreDurationDistance.R* + vector layer of the coastline[^2] (50m resolution) + digital elevation model[^3] (1km resolution)
+* **Input :** fifth round of filtered data from *4_Filtering_ScoreDurationDistance.R* + vector layer of the coastline[^3] (50m resolution) + digital elevation model[^4] (1km resolution)
 * Defininf coastline distance and elevation of checklist
 * Computing euclidean distance between urban and non-urban checklists
 * **Output :** appaired checklists (urban and rural) for 138 ecoregions (including 69 with less than 20 pairs)

 #### 6_Finalizing_AbundanceMatrix.R
-* **Input:** fifth round of filtered observations from *4_Filtering_ScoreDurationDistance.R* and appaired checklists from *5_Selection_UrbanNurban.R*
+* **Input :** fifth round of filtered observations from *4_Filtering_ScoreDurationDistance.R* and appaired checklists from *5_Selection_UrbanNurban.R*
 * Get the species of selected checklists and counting their occurence to design the final dataset
-* **Output :** two files per ecoregion containing the observations of the 20 urban and 20 non-urban selected checklists * frequency of each species (in row) in the 40 urban and non-urban selected checklists.
+* **Output :** two files per ecoregion containing the observations of the 20 urban and 20 non-urban selected checklists.

 ### Data analysis and visualization
+#### 7_PRE-ANALYSIS_DistanceComputation.R
+* **Input :** urban and non-urban observations from *6_Finalizing_AbundanceMatrix.R*.
+* Performing basic statistics about the urban and non-urban assemblages of each ecoregion (number of strictly urban and strictly non-urban species, number of species common between assemblages).
+* Computing Jaccard and Bray-Curtis distance between urban and non-urban assemblages of each ecoregion.
+* **Output :** statistics concerning assemblages of each ecoregion (in rows) + final dataset presenting the frequency of each species (in rows) in the 20 selected pairs of checklists (urban and non-urban) defining the assemblage, for each ecoregion (two columns per ecoregion).
+This dataset is available here...

-Each script performs analysis and produces plot related to a studied pattern.
+The other scripts perform analysis and produce plot related to the studied patterns.
+They used data produced with *7_PRE-ANALYSIS_DistanceComputation.R* and the ecoregion shapefile[^1].

-Data used as input in these scripts are produces with *6_Finalizing_AbundanceMatrix.R*.
+[^1]: Olson, D.M., Dinerstein, E., Wikramanayake, E.D., Burgess, N.D., Powell, G.V.N., Underwood, E.C., et al. (2001). *Terrestrial ecoregions of the world: A new map of life on Earth.* **Bioscience**, 51, 933–938.

-[^1]: Buchhorn, M., Smets, B., Bertels, L., Roo, B.D., Lesiv, M., Tsendbazar, N.-E., et al. (2020).
+[^2]: Buchhorn, M., Smets, B., Bertels, L., Roo, B.D., Lesiv, M., Tsendbazar, N.-E., et al. (2020).
 Copernicus Global Land Service: Land Cover 100m: collection 3: epoch 2015: Globe.

-[^2]: Natural Earth.
+[^3]: Natural Earth.
 (2009). *Coastline - Free vector and raster map data at 1:50m scale.
 Version 4.0.0.* Available at: https://www.naturalearthdata.com/downloads/50m-physical-vectors/50m-coastline/.
 Last accessed 1 March 2022.

-[^3]: Earth Resources Observation and Science (EROS) Center.
+[^4]: Earth Resources Observation and Science (EROS) Center.
 (2017).
 Global 30 Arc-Second Elevation (GTOPO30).